bastianh/streamdeck-vjoy-w4rl0ck/README.md

 If there is a simple button controlling the same vjoy button it will also update the state when the simple button is pressed.
 In MultiActions the state is toggled as usual.

+The toggle button now also supports long-press now to trigger a different button id. :new:

 #### Axis

 The Axis action can be used in the Steam Deck as buttons or in the Steam Deck+ as a dial.